Poems About Life: Homepage The website title, Poems About Life, on a blue, green and black background

 erupting from the Earth as it exhaled a deep breath.

-Then the voice became hollow and filled the room
+Then the voice on the telephone filled the room,

 “So you believe I am standing between you and your goal,